-The RC-135W Rivet Joint and its sensors are designed to undertake ‘signals intelligence’ missions, in other words they ‘soak up’ electronic emissions from communications, radar and other systems.
+The RC-135W Rivet Joint and its sensors are designed to undertake ‘signals intelligence’ missions, in other words they ‘soak up’ electronic emissions from communications, radars and other systems.

 RC-135 Rivet Joint

-This comes not long after British RC-135 and Sentinel surveillance aircraft were operating over Black Sea, this heavy usage demonstrates the apparent utility these aircraft have to the Ministry of Defence.
+This comes not long after previous British RC-135 missions operating over Black Sea and Baltic Sea, this heavy usage demonstrates the apparent utility these aircraft have to the Ministry of Defence.

 What does the RC-135W do?